The Madelung Problem of Finite Crystals: General results for an orthogonal lattice

 where the effective pairwise interaction $\nu({\mathbf r},p|{\mathbf s})$ is defined in Eq.~\eqref{eq:pw}.

 In prior work, the infinite-system limit of this interaction is decomposed as\cite{Hu2014ib,Yi_Hu2017pairwise,Zhao_Hu2025}

-where $\nu_{\rm pbc}({\mathbf r})$ is geometry-independent and represents the bulk contribution under periodic boundary conditions (PBC).
-This term has served as a foundation for analytical studies of structural correlations in bulk electrolytes and dielectrics\cite{Hu2022,Gao_Hu2023}, as well as dielectric responses at interfaces\cite{Pan_Hu2017,Pan_Hu2019}.
+where $\nu_{\rm pbc}({\mathbf r})$ is geometry-independent and represents the bulk contribution.
+This term has served as a foundation for analytical studies of structural correlations in bulk electrolytes and dielectrics\cite{Hu2022,Gao_Hu2023}, as well as dielectric responses at interfaces\cite{Hu2014spmf,Pan_Hu2017,Pan_Hu2019}.
+It has been demonstrated recently that\cite{Zhao_Hu2025}, the pairwise sum over $ \nu_{\rm pbc}({\mathbf r})$ provides critical insight into the role of the neutralizing background charge and enables a consistent formulation of energies and pressure in systems comprising both discrete and continuous charge distributions\cite{Onegin2024,Li2025,Demyanov2025}.
 The second term, $\nu_{\rm b}({\mathbf r}|{\mathbf s})$ accounts for the arrangement of charges at the infinite boundary\cite{Zhao_Hu2025}.
 Crucially, as we demonstrate below, it remains a non-negligible contribution even for finite crystals.
 In reciprocal space, it can be expressed as\cite{Hu2014ib,Zhao_Hu2025}

 where $V=l_xl_yl_z$ is the volume of a unit cell and the limit is taken such that the wavevector ${\mathbf k}$ approaches zero along a direction determined by the aspect ratios encoded in ${\mathbf s}$.
 This representation makes manifest that $\nu_{\rm b}({\mathbf r}|{\mathbf s})$ is always non-positive.
 Equivalently, in real space, $\nu_{\rm b}({\mathbf r}|{\mathbf s})$ admits an electrostatic interpretation: it is the interaction energy between a point dipole at the origin and a uniformly polarized continuum filling the crystal volume\cite{Smith2008,Ballenegger2014,Pan2017,Zhao_Hu2025}: